pguirelli/bookbrew-docs/README.md

 ### 5. Communication and Messaging Flow
   - To ensure efficient, decoupled communication between microservices, a messaging system is used:
-    - **Message Queue (RabbitMQ or Kafka):** Facilitates asynchronous processing between services, such as sending notifications or updating inventory.
+    - **Message Queue (Kafka):** Facilitates asynchronous processing between services, such as sending notifications or updating inventory.
     - **Events:** Purchase event notifications, inventory updates, and payment notifications.<br><br>

 ### 6. Security and Authentication